sourcegraph/about/blogposts/2022/sourcegraph-extension-for-vs-code.md

   <source src="https://storage.googleapis.com/sourcegraph-assets/blog/vs-code-extension/vs-code-regex-usecase.mp4" type="video/mp4" />
 </video>

-Using this regex and the Sourcegraph Extension, I was able to find the code I’m looking for without leaving my IDE and get distracted by tons of other tabs that I have open in Chrome.
+Using this regex and the Sourcegraph Extension, I was able to find the code I was looking for without leaving my IDE and get distracted by tons of other tabs that I have open in Chrome.
+I can quickly reuse that code to solve my issue without reinventing the wheel, too.

 ### Researching and fixing vulnerabilities